iamcrystalstrong/qa-study-notes/ISTQB-Foundation/chapter1.md

 WHAT TESTING AND WHAT TESTING DOES
 - Testing is the systematic and methodical examination of a work product to see if it has defects and meets requirements.
 - Testing aims to:
-  - →exaimine work products
+  - exaimine work products
-  - →check if all requirments have been satisfied
+  - check if all requirments have been satisfied
-  - →determine wheter the item under tis is complete and works are expected
+  - determine wheter the item under tis is complete and works are expected
-  - →instill confidence in quaility of item being test
+  - instill confidence in quaility of item being test
-  - →give information to help determine if product is suitable for release
+  - give information to help determine if product is suitable for release
-  - →reduce the level of risk
+  - reduce the level of risk
-  - →comply with regulatory requirements or standards
+  - comply with regulatory requirements or standards

 ## Check of Understanding
 Q: Describe the interaction between errors, defects and failues.